earthly/website/blog/_posts/2024-02-06-readability.md

 So, with these definitions you can't dismiss `(f x y)` style as less readable just because you aren't familiar with it.
 What matters is how readable it is for experience LISPer.

-Somethings help both beginner and expert readbality but other things trade one off against the other.
+Somethings help both beginner and expert readability but other things trade one off against the other.

 Let's start with the first.

 ## Structure

-This may sound obvious but comptures don't really need structure, like function calls and modules and objects and so on.
-They just need on instruction after another to run.
+Computers don't need structure—like function calls or modules.
+They're happy with an endless jumble of instructions.
+Remember the last time you tried to decipher someone else's 'spaghetti code'?
+How did that make you feel?

-In 2004ish, at my first software developer job I got introduced to a large DBASE program that had no structure at all below the file level.
+In 2004ish, at my first software developer job I got introduced to a large [dBASE](https://en.wikipedia.org/wiki/DBase) program that had no structure at all below the file level.
 Each file was just start executing at the top and well that's about it.
 100s of files that looked like this.

 ```
 CLEAR